gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 have wept with frustration if I had eyes.

 And then the Karabandi returned.
-His companion's blood oath was a sour sparkling itch, and the spell on his boots was---it was not a spell.
+His companion's blood oath was a sour sparkling itch, and the spell on his boots was—it was not a spell.
 I did not know what it was, but I became clearer, stronger, as if a long fever had broken.
 For the first time in years, I dare to hope.